Syed Abu Ahmad Akif

 Syed Abu Ahmad Akif is a retired Pakistani civil servant who served in BPS-22 grade as the Cabinet Secretary and Climate Change Secretary of Pakistan.
 Akif belongs to the Pakistan Administrative Service and was promoted to the rank of Federal Secretary by Prime Minister Nawaz Sharif in 2016.
-A topper of the 1982 CSS examinations, Akif is known for his performance as Director General of Pakistan's Hajj mission in Saudi Arabia from 2010 to 2015 and later as the longest serving Secretary of the Ministry of Climate Change.
+A topper of the 1982 CSS examinations, Akif is known for his performance as Director General of Pakistan's Hajj mission in Saudi Arabia from 2010 to 2015 and later as the country's longest serving Climate Change Secretary.

 Education

 Akif appeared for the highly competitive civil service examination in 1982 and secured the first position in Pakistan.
 In the subsequent training at the Civil Services Academy, Syed Akif was declared the Best All Round Trainee Officer.
 He obtained two master's degrees from University of Karachi in 1985 and 1987 respectively.
 In 1998, Syed Akif received a fully funded degree fellowship at the East West Center Hawai’i (University of Hawaii) that led to a master's degree in public administration.
 Again becoming a full-time student in 2009, he completed the master's program in defence and strategic studies from the National Defence University, Islamabad.